khulnasoft-lab/design.khulnasoft.com/contents/regions/navigation.md

 A top-level menu item is the first anchor that appears within the left sidebar.
 These pages are used to display the most important functionality for that navigation category.
 A top-level menu item may contain a sub-nav group with multiple related items in it.

+#### Additions

+Proposing new top-level menu items follows the [process outlined in the handbook](https://about.gitlab.com/handbook/engineering/ux/navigation/).
+New additions are very deliberate, with data that supports it as key/foundational functionality within our DevOps platform.

+We do not add new top-level menu items in order to:

+- Improve discoverability of new features.
+Instead, look for other opportunities for featuring the functionality throughout the product.
+- Optimize for the potential future.
+We should be forward thinking without over optimizing.
+As features are developed and added, we can look into what changes may need to occur to support a growing feature.

 #### Sub-nav groups

 Each sub-nav group should be a self-contained group of functionality, for example: